rwcitek/ABQ_AirQuality_Parser/README.md

 If there are any problems or the input source does notparse, it will print a message to stderr and exit with a non-zero exit code.

-If there is some fault in the data file or the program itself, it prints an error message on stderr and exits with a status code of 1.

 ## Setup